CRISPR-Engineered immune cells take on stomach and colon cancers

 Summary

-This trial tested a new treatment for people with advanced gastrointestinal cancers that had spread and stopped responding to standard therapy.
-Doctors removed immune cells from patients' tumors, used CRISPR gene editing to boost their cancer-fighting ability, and then infused them back.
-The study involved 23 participants and aimed to find the safest dose and measure tumor shrinkage.
+This trial tested a new approach for people with advanced gastrointestinal cancers that had stopped responding to standard treatments.
+Doctors removed immune cells from patients' tumors, used CRISPR gene editing to disable a gene called CISH, and then infused the modified cells back into the patient along with chemotherapy.
+The goal was to see if this treatment was safe and could shrink tumors.
+The study involved 23 participants and has been completed.

 Get updates